 Under OASI, monthly benefits are paid to retired workers and their families, and to survivors of deceased workers.
 A retired worker who worked in covered employment long enough to be insured, benefits are paid based upon the attainment of age (62 or older).

 When you work and pay Social Security taxes, you earn “credits” toward Social Security benefits.
 The number of credits you need to get retirement benefits depends on when you were born.
 If you were born in 1929 or later, you need 40 credits (10 years of work).
 If you stop working before you have enough credits to qualify for benefits, the credits will remain on your Social Security record.
 If you return to work later on, you can add more credits so that you qualify.
 No retirement benefits can be paid until you have the required number of credits.

 Your benefit payment is based on how much you earned during your working career.
 Higher lifetime earnings result in higher benefits.
 If there were some years when you did not work or had low earnings, your benefit amount may be lower than if you had worked steadily.
 Your benefit payment also is affected by the age at which you decide to retire.
 If you retire at age 62 (the earliest possible retirement age for Social Security), your benefit will be lower than if you wait until later to retire.

 Data Collection Description

 SSA collects language preference data when members of the public contact us to apply for Social Security benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA’s LEP reports.
-SCDD is populated by associating the agency’s SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
+We populate SCDD by associating the agency’s SUMS workload data with demographics data, which we house in the SUMS client tables and source by the Integrated Client Data Base.
 Demographics data includes spoken language, written language, age range and gender.

 SSA's Open Data Themes